Our guiding principles for volunteering are:

 These volunteers help clear up and return any kit to its storage place - leaving our parkrun space as we found it.

 The Pre-event Setup volunteers help the Run Director prepare for the event.
 This may include: the placement of markers and/or signage around the course, setting up the start/finish area including the finish funnel, and placing signs and/or cones to indicate the route.

 The Results Processor is responsible for compiling the results and submitting to parkrun HQ for processing.

 Sign Language Support

 The Sign Language Support volunteer signs the First Timer’s Welcome and the Pre Event Brief for our deaf and hard of hearing participants.

 The Token Sorting volunteers sort the finishing position tokens back into order for the following week.
 This role is often performed at the post parkrun cafe and reinforces the social benefits of volunteering.

 We warmly welcome people with visual impairments as walkers, joggers, runners or volunteers.
 The Guide accompanies a visually impaired participant at parkrun.
 This volunteer should receive a finishing time and a volunteer credit.
 Please note that parkrun do not directly provide trained or checked guides.

 The Volunteer Coordinator is responsible for filling the volunteer roster each week.
-They use the WebFMS software to manage the roster.
-In addition to that, they may use the various communication channels available to source volunteers (WebFMS, volunteer email appeal, and social media) and respond to offers to volunteer.
+They use the WebFMS or EMS software to manage the roster.
+In addition to that, they may use the various communication channels available to source volunteers (WebFMS or EMS, volunteer email appeal, and social media) and respond to offers to volunteer.